Expert Advice after your Bicycle Accident

 Potholes can cause problems to all kinds of road users and appear on a large number of UK roads.
 For a cyclist in particular, they can be incredibly dangerous.

 The responsibility of the repair of potholes lie with the local Highways Authority, this will usually be a county, city or borough council.

-Pothole claims can be difficult, especially if the defect has been repaired before you gather photographs and dimensions of the pothole that caused your accident.
+Winning compensation after an accident due to a Pothole can be difficult, especially if the defect has been repaired before you gather photographs and dimensions of the pothole that caused your accident.
 We recommend you take photographs which clearly identify the depth, width and length of the pothole, its exact location, and the direction of travel.
 It is also helpful to retain details of any witnesses to your accident to support your claim.